iota-community/Shimmer-Governance/The Shimmer Governance Framework.md

    <td>
 <ul>

-<li>Poll: 50 votes in favor of the proposal in the last version poll
+<li>Poll: 50 votes in favor of the proposal in its latest version

 <li>no poll: The latest published post version received 50 likes.
 </li>